gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ### Step 1: Defining Azure IoT Central Interface Events

-Click the Azure IoT Central Device template and explore the Interface definition for ButtonA and ButtonB.
+From Azure IoT Central, click **Device templates**, select the **Azure Sphere** template, and explore the Interface capabilities for ButtonA and ButtonB.
 Both of these capabilities are configured as **Events**.

 ![](resources/iot-central-template-interface-events.png)